-It is vital that you are consistent with your hearing aid maintenance throughout the life of the device(s).
+You must be consistent with your hearing aid maintenance throughout the life of the device(s).
 This will help them to stay in good working order and deliver the best hearing experience possible.
 It also reduces problematic everyday hiccups.
-Although they are made of sturdy stuff, hearing aids are still unable to withstand improper use.

-Your hearing aid devices are switched on and supporting your hearing throughout your day, so it's important to look after them.
+Your hearing aid devices are switched on and support your hearing throughout your day, so it's important to look after them.
 Below we have lots of useful tips on how to keep your hearing aids in good working order and how to take care of them properly.

 Hearing aids don’t like moisture, therefore always take off your hearing aids before bathing or swimming and store them in a safe place.
 Because of the high ambient humidity of a bathroom, make sure that the safe place is away from such an environment.

-Get into the routine of cleaning your ears regularly before putting in your hearing aids, as to avoid any sweat or other types of moisture getting into the devices.
-Moisture and condensation can damage the technology within the aids, so we advise that you leave the battery compartment open each night to let the area naturally air out or, alternatively, use a digital hearing aid dehumidifier.
+Moisture and condensation can damage the technology within the aids, so we advise that you leave the battery compartment open each night to let the area naturally air out or use a digital hearing aid dehumidifier.

-Ensure that you clean your hands of any grease and dirt before you touch your hearing aids.
-Hearing aid microphones are so small that they can easily become blocked and, therefore, reduce the quality and clarity of the sound you hear.
+Hearing aid microphones are so small that they can easily become blocked by dirt and, therefore, reduce the quality and clarity of the sound you hear.

 When you are not wearing your hearing aids store them safely out of reach from children and pets.
 If you don’t deactivate your hearing aids when you are not using them the high sounds might irritate and upset some dogs.